Post 46. Bucharest, Romania. Part 2

 So 20% of Bucharest was demolished to make way for his dream, including over 10,000 houses, 20 churches, several hospitals and many schools.

-There were over 700 architects employed to work on it, and 100,000 employed in direct labour during construction.
+There were over 700 architects employed to work on the new Parliament building, and 100,000 employed in direct labour during construction.
 They worked in five round the clock shifts of 20,000 at a time.
-There were also 12,000 soldiers stationed there, supposedly for security, but they also were labourers.
-There were hundreds of workplace accidents and a lot of people died from exhaustion.
+There were also 12,000 soldiers stationed there, supposedly for security, but they were in fact effectively labourers also.
+There were hundreds of workplace accidents during the construction phase and a lot of the workers died from exhaustion.

 All building resources such as wood, glass, stone, granite and marble came from Romania.
 Even the crystals for the 15,000 chandeliers were made in a special factory onsite.

-The parliament building has twelve floors above ground and eight floors below ground.
+The parliament building is absulutely huge up close and inside there are twelve floors above ground and eight floors below ground.
 Underground there are two nuclear bomb shelters for 600 people, a swimming pool (never finished) and Metro station (never used).

-The building was only 60% finished when Ceausescu was executed on Christmas Day 1989 and it was decided that it would be cheaper to finish it than demolish it.
+The building was only 60% finished when Ceausescu was executed on Christmas Day 1989 and it was decided by the new government that it would be cheaper to finish it than demolish it.

 “The Ceausescus were evil and vicious.
 An entire nation was imprisoned, went hungry and lived in the half-light because of them” - John Simpson, Despatches from the Barricades.